This Is How The Divorce Process Works and How Long It Will Take

 Stay on Your Best Behavior

-It is perfectly understandable to feel depressed, angry and frustrated during a divorce.
+It is perfectly understandable to feel depressed, angry, and frustrated during a divorce with kids.
 After all, a relationship you thought would last for life is now crashing to the ground.
 Nevertheless, parents must remain amicable if they want their children to flourish.
 This means never bad-mouthing your spouse when the children are around or trying to turn your children against their mother or father.
 Furthermore, trying to alienate your children could be used against you when it comes to determining custody.

 Calm Guidance You Can Trust

-Divorce is an emotionally turbulent time.
-You need trusted, experienced divorce attorneys in your corner.
-At Divorce Matters, our Lakewood divorce lawyers will help guide you through the divorce process step by step.
+Divorce with kids is an emotionally turbulent and challenging time.
+You need trusted, experienced divorce lawyers in your corner.
+At Divorce Matters®, our team has the knowledge and experience to help guide you through the process step by step.
+We only want what is best for you and your family.
 Please contact us today to schedule your comprehensive, initial consultation.

 Relocating With Children After Divorce